JENIA89/JENIA89/README.md

 ### Hello and welcome 👋
 ***

 My name is Evgene.
-I am a Front End Developer.
+I am a Software developer.
 Here you can look at my projects.

 <!--